Supercharge your Security Operation Center

 SOC managers aim to build strategic oversight that largely depends on the context provided by security control solutions, such as the next-gen firewalls, intrusion prevention systems, endpoint detection and response, web application firewalls, and others.
 Any security gap on control and detection solutions would lower the reach of the necessary oversight.

-The Picus Security Control Validation Platform acts as a link between security functions by shedding light on undetected or missed threats in the defensive estate.
+The Picus Cyber Defense Validation Platform acts as a link between security functions by shedding light on undetected or missed threats in the defensive estate.
 This capability improves communication, boosts prevention, and allows SOC teams to ensure that security stacks are hardened against novel and deceptive threats.
 The visibility that Picus provides gives SOC teams confidence that the underlying security estate is effective and running correctly.

 Improve Alerting Capabilities Continuously